 Place the linen over your pattern.
 Put both on a soft but firm surface, such as an old magazine or notebook.
-It will get marked, so don’t use anything important.
 Don’t place it directly on your table, or your table may get marked.

 When you are finished, the creases should visibly show the design.